kennethreitz/hypermark/README.md

-# Hypermark
+# Hypermark!

-Markdown as Hypertext.
+Markdown is Hypertext.

 Inspirational, fast, reversible,
 extendable, and filterable.